tanhaoen/keppel-dbt-training/Lesson 2/lesson2_lab.md

 # Lesson 2 - Project Structure, Jinja and Macros

-In this lab, you will create new models in your project.
-After that, you will create another dbt model that will be written in Jinja.
+In this lab, you will create new models in your project, using both SQL and Jinja.
+After that, you will create a macro and trying it out on one of the new models.

 **Note:** Each dbt-focused section of this lab is accompanied by a link to documentation (highlighted with blue text) that can help you complete your task.
 You are encouraged to go through it even if you have been able to complete your assignment without it.